 - Asylum Seekers that crossed the southern border after taking the treacherous route from South and Central America.
 They face removal proceedings and live in fear of deportation; With their cases suspended, some are subject to E-Carceration and forced to wear electronic ankle monitors, essentially shackles and some still are under surveillance through telephone apps.

 - End Child & Family Detention: Stop the detention and separation of families!

 - Providing Know Your Rights info to update our members of their rights and risks & services and policy changes that impacts their lives.

-- Stop E-Carceration: Stop the discriminatory use of electronic monitors and remove electronic ankle monitors from the ankles of refugees and asylum seekers.
+- Stop E-Carceration: Stop the discriminatory use of electronic ankle monitors and facial recognition phone apps on refugees and asylum seekers.
+“Remove the Shackles”

-- TPS to Residency: Protect TPS through litigation and organizing and advocacy work, and pass legislation for Permanent Residency for all TPS holders.
+- TPS to Residency: Protecting TPS through litigation and organizing and advocacy work towards a permanent solution.
+Pass legislation for Permanent Residency for all TPS holders.